avaleriani/google-maps-search-app/README.md

-# Synergist test
+# Google Maps Search App

-This project lets you search a place in google maps.
+This project lets you search multiple places on google maps.

 ### Commands